thomasWeise/ultraGzip/README.md

 It therefore attempts to compress an array of bytes by using several different settings of different `gzip` implementations available for Java, as well as other compression software installed on the system.

 ## 1. How to use `Ultra GZIP` from the Command Line

-Run `java -jar ultraGzip.jar ARGUMENTS`
+Run `java -jar ultraGzip-0.8.8-full.jar ARGUMENTS`

 The following arguments are supported: